Pu Pad Pong Karee

 Whole crab pieces stir-fried in yellow curry powder with eggs poured in to set into soft, savory curds, loosened with evaporated milk and finished with celery and chili.
 Unlike paste-based Thai curries, it relies on dry curry powder for its mellow, golden warmth.

 Pu pad pong karee — crab in curry powder — is a celebrated Thai-Chinese seafood dish from Bangkok's restaurant scene, the crab wok-tossed with egg and yellow curry powder into a silky, fragrant sauce.
-It is a feast dish, eaten with the fingers.
+It is a special-occasion dish, eaten with the fingers.

 Sweet crab meat slips from the shell into a soft, custardy curry that's rich but never heavy, the egg curds catching pools of golden sauce.
 A whisper of chili and the green snap of celery keep each spoonful lively.